google/acme/README.md

 # acme

-ACME Go client library and a command line too.
+ACME-complient Go client library and a command line tool.
+Neither has 3rd party dependencies.
 Also, see https://letsencrypt.org.

 Contents of this repo:

-* `/` - ACME client Go package
+* `/` - ACME client Go package.
+See [godoc for acme package](https://godoc.org/github.com/google/acme).
+  The package has been imported to golang.org/x/crypto/acme/internal/acme.
+I will keep github.com/google/acme package mirroring crypto/acme/internal/acme until it becomes exported as `golang.org/x/crypto/acme`.
-* `cmd/acme/` - cli tool, similar to the official `letsencrypt`
+* `/cmd/acme/` - cli tool, similar to the official `letsencrypt`.

 *This package is a work in progress and makes no API stability promises.*

-## Usage

-Optionally, if you would not like `acme` to generate the account key for you, you should create an unencrypted private key for use with account registration.
-This can be done using OpenSSL:

-    mkdir -p ~/.config/acme
-    openssl -out ~/.config/acme/account.key 2048

-Next, register an account using the `acme` client.
-The contact information, such as email address at the end, is optional but recommended.
-If you would like to have `acme` generate the account key for you instead of using OpenSSL or similar software, specify `-gen` flag.
-Both examples are shown below, though only one should be run depending on the whether you are providing the account key or having `acme` generate one.

-    # manually generated account key
+## command line tool usage

+Quick install with `go get -u github.com/google/acme/cmd/acme`.

+1. You need to have a user account, registered with the CA. This is represented by an RSA private key.

+  The easiest is to let `acme` tool generate it for you:

         acme reg mailto:email@example.com

-    # automatically generated account key
+  If you already have a key or want to generate one manually:

+        mkdir -p ~/config/acme
+        openssl genrsa -out ~/config/acme/account.pem 2048
-    acme reg -gen mailto:email@example.com
+        acme reg mailto:email@example.com

-Next, review the terms and, if you agree, accept them like so:
+  The latter version assumes that default `acme` config dir is `~/config/acme`.
+  Yours may vary.
+Check with `acme help reg`.

+  The "mailto:email@example.com" in the example above is a contact argument.
+  While some ACME CA may let you register without providing any contact info, it is recommended to use one.
+For instance a CA might need to notify cert owners with an update.

+2. Agree with the ACME CA Terms of Service.

+  Before requesting your first certificate, you may need to agree with the terms of the CA. You can check the status of our account with:

+        acme whoami

+  and look for "Accepted: ..." line.
+If it says "no", check CA's terms document provided as a link in "Terms: ..." field and agree by executing:

-    acme update -accept
+        acme update -update

-Now, we are ready to request our certificate.
-The certificate will be placed alongside a key file, specified with the `-k` argument.
-If the key file does not exist, a new one will be created.

-If you would prefer to generate the certificate key yourself, this may be done using openssl or a similar tool, and shown in the example below.

-`acme cert` command currently implements only the HTTP challenge mechanism (http-01).
-This requires the command to be run in a way the challenge can be resolved on the same machine, i.e. it's running a local HTTP server for the duration of authorization phase.
-You may also do this manually with the `-manual` flag if you have access to where the domain is served from, and `acme cert` will print the appropriate instructions.

-    # manually generated private cert key, automatic HTTP challenge
-    openssl genrsa -out ~/.config/acme/example.com.key 2048
+3. Request a new certificate for your domain.

+  The easiest way to do this is:

         acme cert example.com

-    # automatically generated private key, automatic HTTP challenge
+  The above command will generate a new certificate key (unless one already exists), and send a certifcate request.
+The location of the output files is `~/.config.acme`, but depends on your environment.
+Check with `acme help cert`.

+  If you don't want auto-generated cert key, one can always be generated upfront:

+        openssl genrsa -out cert.key 2048

+  in which case the cert command will look something like this:

-    acme cert example.com
+        acme cert -k cert.key example.com

-    # automatically generated private key, manual HTTP challenge
+  Note that for certificate request command to succeed, it needs to be executed in a way allowing for resolving authorization challenges (domain ownership proof).
+This typically means the command should be executed on the same host the domain is served from.

+  If the latter is not possible, use `-manual` flag and follow the instructions:

         acme cert -manual example.com

 ## License